We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 Coffee pods are small containers of coffee.

-The law banning them first came in 2016 in Germany.
+The law banning them was first issued in Germany in 2016.

-Coffee pods create unnecessary waste that contains aluminum.
+Coffee pods create unnecessary aluminum waste.

 To reduce waste, Germany banned coffee pods.